-8.6.12 A resident who is not released from this contract can cancel the remainder of the contract by submitting a cancellation request and paying a cancellation fee.
+A6csIdent who is not released from this contract can cancel the remainder of the contract by submitting a cancellation request and paying a cancellation fee.
 Students who fall under the residency requirement cannot submit a cancellation request.
-Students who fall under the residency requirement exemption or a Contract Release in order to cancel housing.
+Students who fall under the residency requirement exemption or a Contract Release in order to cancelhousing.
+8

-8.6.13 The cancellation fee corresponds with the date the cancellation request was received, the actual date of check-out, which includes returning any issued keys, or the check-out deadline approved by Residential Life, whichever is later.
+The 12 ancellation fee corresponds with the date the cancellation request was received, the actual date of check-out, which includes returning any issued keys, or the check-out deadline approved by Residential Life, whichever is later.

-8.6.14 Residents who are released from/cancel The 2024-2025 On-Campus Housing Contract at the end of the fall semester must move out of their on-campus assignment by the designated closing time and are not entitled to a refund of any portion of the fall housing fees.
+Residents who are released from/cancel The 2025-2026 On-Campus Housing Contract at the end of the fall semester must move out of their on-campus assignment by the designated closing time and are not entitled to a refund of any portion of the fall housing fees.

-8.6.15 Residents who are released from/cancel The 2024-2025 On-Campus Housing Contract are not guaranteed on-campus housing in the future, and will be automatically placed on the waiting list on the pending housing roster if they apply for on-campus housing.
+R6sidents who are released from/cancel The 2025-2026 On-Campus Housing Contract are not guaranteed on-campus housing in the future, and will be automatically placed on the waiting list on the pending housing roster if they apply for on-campus housing.

-8.6.16 If applicable, cancellation fees are determined after the results of the community standards process.
+7.6.15 If applicable, cancellation fees are determined after the results of the community standards process.

-8.6.17 Residents who cease being employed as a resident assistant/senior resident assistant are eligible to remain on-campus in room types and areas of campus deemed appropriate by Residential Life.
+Residents who cease being employed as a resident assistant/senior resident assistant are eligible to remain on-campus in roomtypes and areas of campus deemed appropriate by Residential Life.
 Residents who decline on-campus housing after ceasing to be employed as a resident assistant/senior resident assistant are not subject to cancellation fees.

-8.6.18 Fall Stamford housing residents who change to the Storrs campus for the spring semester are subject to cancellation fees identical to Storrs residents who cancel on-campus housing and maintain enrollment.
+FallStamford housing residents who change to the Storrs campus for the spring semester are subject to cancellation fees identical to Storrs residents who cancel on-campus housing and maintain enrollment.

-8.6.19 Residents who have not officially checked-in to their on-campus housing assignment cannot occupy any on-campus space in any capacity.
+Residents who have not officially checked-in to their on-campus housing assignment cannot occupy any on-campus space in any capacity.
 Failure to officially check-in or notify Residential Life of a late arrival by the tenth day of classes may result in cancellation of the housing assignment.

-8.7 CONTRACT RELEASE
+7.7 CONTRACT RELEASE

-8.7.1 The Resident can request release from the contract, which is subject to the approval of the Interim Co-Executive Director of Residential Life-Director of Housing Services or a designee.
-All requests to terminate the contract must be submitted in writing by completing a "Request for Release from On-Campus Housing" and submitted up to 10 business days after the housing cancellation application was submitted or no later than 10 business days after the last scheduled day of finals for the given semester.
+TFeIResident can request release from the contract, which is subject to the approval of the Director of Residential Life or a designee.
+All requests to terminate the contract must be submitted in writing by completing a "Request for Release from On-Campus Housing" and submitted up to 10 business days after the housing cancellation.

+application was submitted or no later than 10 business days after the last scheduled day of finals for the given semester.
 Requests will automatically be denied if they are not submitted in line with these expectations.
 A release will be granted only when it has been determined that circumstances are substantially different from the time the contract went into effect.
 Such releases will be considered for the following reasons: